fsartoris/nlp/README.md

 Break up the text into component pieces called "tokens".
 They are the <b>basic building block</b> of a document object.

 ## Stemming
 Defines a keyword and then find variations to find relations between them.
-Focus on word reduction there are two main approaches: Porter & Snowball.
+For example, when you search for "boat" might also returns: "boating", "boats".
+There are two main approaches: Porter & Snowball.

 ## Lemmatization
+Lemma is another word reduction approach but based on a morphological analysis of the words.
+For example, the lemma of "meeting" might be is "meet" or can be "meeting" depending on it is use in a sentence.

 ## Stop Words
 ## Part of speech "POS"
 ## Named Entity Recognition